sourav-bk/Golang/Topic/Microservices&Monolithic.md

 ## Monolithic ::

 A monolithic architecture is a traditional software development model where the entire application is built as a single, unified unit.
-In this structure, all components—such as the user interface, business logic, and database access layer — are inter-connected and inter-dependent within one codebase.
+In this structure, all components—such as the user interface, business logic, and database access layer — are inter-connected and inter-dependent within one tightly coupled codebase.

 It is simple to develop, test, and deploy, making it ideal for smaller applications, MVPs, and startups.